 A NOTE ON THE LIBRARIES' COLLECTION

-As stewards of a renowned museum research collection for art, architecture, and design, the staff in the Ryerson and Burnham Libraries understand how central our physical collection is to scholarly and artistic projects and we are committed to making it as accessible as possible to researchers.
-Our holdings encompass a wide variety of media, including both digital and physical formats, and containing both mass-produced, widely accessible materials and unique and rare research resources.
+As stewards of a renowned museum research collection for art, architecture, and design, the staff in the Ryerson and Burnham Libraries understand how central our collection is to scholarly and artistic projects.
+We are committed to making it as accessible as possible to researchers.
+Our holdings encompass a wide variety of media, including both digital and physical formats, and contain both mass-produced, widely accessible materials and unique and rare resources.
 The most comprehensive way to browse the collection is to use the online catalog, either searching for known items or using the browse search to explore by author, title, subject, or call number.

-To complement our physical collection we subscribe to hundreds of subscription resources, most of which are available without login from the museum campus and are included in the online catalog's Everything search scope.
-A comprehensive list of our subscription resources is available here.
+To complement our physical collection we subscribe to hundreds of subscription resources, most of which are available without login from the museum campus.
+These are included in the online catalog's 'Everything' search scope.
+A comprehensive list of subscription resources is available here.

 Our collection of more than 650,000 physical items is a mediated-use research collection that does not allow for comprehensive browsing.
 These materials are stored in more than 30 different permanent locations, the majority of which are located onsite in the Research Center's spaces.
 However, more than 20 percent of our collection is not browsable: sixteen percent of our collection is stored outside of the Research Center's onsite stacks, and more than seven percent of the collection is housed in special collections storage that is accessible only to Research Center staff.
-Although we are not able to open the entirety of the collection for browsing, recognizing the serendipity of discovery that shelf browsing makes possible, we are pleased to provide permanent museum staff with access to our onsite, general collections stacks, based on the guidelines below.
+Although we are not able to open the entirety of the collection for browsing, we recognize the serendipity of discovery that shelf browsing makes possible.
+We provide permanent museum staff with access to our onsite, general collections stacks based on the guidelines below.

 STACKS ACCESS GUIDELINES